 In the case that children must be removed from the home, most grandparents will want to be contacted so that they can be involved in care decisions.
 In fact, a 2008 act ensures that grandparents have that right.
 Many grandparents in this situation end up raising grandchildren, either as official foster parents or in a more informal custodial placement.

 Of course, grandparents who report abuse run the risk of being cut off from grandchildren, especially if the agency decides that the children are not at risk.
 Even if a report is anonymous or confidential, parents may correctly deduce the identity of the reporter.
 Also, parents sometimes simply withdraw from contact with any outside parties.
 They may even move to avoid contact with protective services.
 Still, if grandchildren are truly at risk, grandparents have no choice.

 When grandchildren are in a bad situation, grandparents suffer, too.
 When grandchildren live with a drug abuser, grandparents may feel that it is their fault.
 If the abuser is their own child, they may feel responsible in some way.
 If the abuser is the spouse, they may feel that they should have opposed the relationship.

 The truth is that individuals are responsible for their own decisions.
 Second-guessing every decision that one made as a parent is unproductive and will only cause additional problems.

 One of the best strategies for grandparents dealing with an abuser in the family is to live the best life they can.
 By caring for themselves physically and emotionally, grandparents will offer their grandchildren positive role models.
 They will convey that life is full of possibilities.
-And they will be physically and emotionally able to offer their grandchildren a safe place when it is sorely needed.
+They will be physically and emotionally able to offer their grandchildren a safe place when it is sorely needed.